Skip to main content

 Concrete is the most used manufactured material in the world.
 This is because it has a long service life, it can be placed in a variety of environments, and it has excellent structural characteristics.

-The cement powder in concrete is its most CO2 intensive component.
+The cement powder in concrete produces the most carbon dioxide (CO2).
 The work I do helps my clients meet their quality goals and market demand.
 It also helps them improve their electrical energy efficiency and produce lower CO2 products.

 Outside of work I